Are You Living Your Life on Purpose?

 - How do you want to share, to serve, to grow?

-- As you travel through life - as a ship travels free from rocks and other hazards toward the lighthouse on the coastline - what would represent your “lighthouse”?
-Your life purpose statement is your own personal lighthouse.
+- As you travel through life — as a ship travels free from rocks and other hazards toward the lighthouse on the coastline — what would represent your “lighthouse,” or your life purpose statement?

 - What emotional blocks, old patterns and unhealed wounds need to be addressed to help you become whole and begin to live with purpose?

 - If your life were a movie, what would the current “theme” be?
 What constant and consistent theme do you desire it to be?